Eric Wilmot, Department Chair and Program Coordinator

 One of our most popular programs, this specialization includes 1,800 hours of practical experience and classroom training designed to prepare you to enter the dynamic field of heavy equipment maintenance and repair.
 You will receive a strong foundation on all types of vehicles during your freshman year, followed by a year of concentration on trucks, bulldozers, earthmovers, farm tractors, and other diesel-powered equipment during your senior year.

-Employment and continuing education rate of 98 percent – 98 percent are employed.
+Employment and continuing education rate of 100 percent – 88 percent are employed; 12 percent continued their education.

 Applicants for all programs in the Automotive Trades Department must meet the following physical requirements: